datrueonejay/code-llaborate/README.md

 - Learning how to deploy an application on AWS
 - Learning how to use React was an initial hurdle as most of us are not very familiar with web frameworks at all.
 - Learning how to set up our images + environments (deploy/prod) using Docker

+## To Run App Locally
+- Please note that docker-compose up will take a while because of our PyPy Sandbox

+- npm install in directory client
+- in client/src/http/socketController.js
+    - uncomment line 12
+    - comment line 13
+- run ./build.sh in root directory
+- run docker-compose up --build in root directory
+- visit localhost:8080